Engee documentation

 bits: [1, 1], symbol: 3

-The screenshots below show the developed model. image.png
+The screenshots below show the developed model.

 image.png

-1. number values;
+1. Number values;

-2. sign (1-sign, 0-unsigned);
+2. sign (1-signed, 0-unsigned);

-4. the size of the fractional part.
+4. The size of the fractional part.

-Next, let's consider a simple example.
+Next, let's look at a simple example.

 In [ ]: